What a wonderful cocktail Trump was taking against coronavirus and when people should expect a vaccine

 US President Donald Trump returned to work after recovering from COVID-19.
 The disease was difficult and he needed additional oxygen.
 There was a high temperature.
 But American doctors put the head of state on his feet in a matter of hours.
 Trump claims he was helped by a “wonderful cocktail” created by Regeneron Pharmaceuticals.
 The experimental REGN-COV2 preparation was obtained using cells extracted from the tissue of post-abortion embryos.
 Ironically, the Trump administration is trying to ban any research using such cells.

 Now the 45th President of the United States to the whole world declares that the drug “worked incredibly.”
 “Treatment found!”
 Trump added.
-He promises that REGN-COV2 will receive a mass use permit as soon as possible and that ordinary Americans can get it for free.
+He promises that REGN-COV2 will receive approval for mass use as soon as possible and that ordinary Americans will be able to receive it for free.
 Regeneron’s stock skyrocketed.
 Company representatives try to be careful.
 They warn that the drug has not yet passed its third phase of testing.

 What is known about REGN-COV2?
 Regeneron clarified that the molecules needed for the cocktail are produced in hamster ovary cells, the so-called CHO cells.
 The antibodies were obtained from the plasma of patients who had recovered from COVID-19.
 Their efficacy was tested using a standardized cell group called HEK 293T.
 These cells were extracted from the kidney tissue of embryos obtained as a result of abortions in the Netherlands back in the 1970s.